Haydz/haydz.github.io/_posts/2020-04-12-ParsingStrings.md

 {%highlight go linenos %}
 wordBroken := strings.Fields(testSlice[0])
 {% endhighlight %}
-Using testSlice from before, but looping through itr
+Using testSlice from before, but looping through it
 {%highlight go linenos %}

 for _, value := range testSlice  {